jdavis/jdavis.github.com/_posts/2014-07-26-oh-my-zsh-is-a-disease-antigen-is-the-vaccine.md

 shell.
 It has a great [default library][omz-lib] that turns on a lot of great zsh features that make it better for new users.

-However, I think that oh-my-zsh has actually become a bit harmful to goal that it is trying to achieve.
+However, I think that oh-my-zsh has actually become a bit harmful to the goal that it is trying to achieve.

 ## The Problem